Larshalvorhansen/Larshalvorhansen/README.md

 Hello👋
-- I am interested in complex adaptive systems 🌀, macroeconomics🚢, demography 🌍, dynamic system theory➰ and electronics 🛰️
+- I am interested in complex adaptive systems 🌀, macroeconomics🚢, demography 🌍, dynamic system theory➰ and general electronics 🛰️
 - Therefore I am currently studying for a M.Sc in electronic systems engineering 🤖 and a B.Sc in economics 🏛️ in Trondheim, Norway 🇳🇴
 - Lambda the simulation project is a datascience project I am currently pursuing [CHECK IT OUT HERE](https://halvorhansen.no/lambdasim)
 - Feel free to email 📧 me at larshalvorhansen1@gmail.com regarding any of my repos Id be happy to have a chat!